 The SmartDNS option allows you to unblock a wide list of channels globally, making you appear like you are located in your desired place.
 One great example of a reliable SmartDNS service is StrongDNS from StrongVPN.

 Once you have set up the SmartDNS, you can follow our instructions provided below on how to refresh your connection to the web and get the channels you have been searching for.
 With the SmartDNS, you do not get any encryption – however, it is fast and easy to use, super affordable and there is no need for technical knowledge on your behalf.
 Your SmartDNS provider will be able to give you all the information to setup it, in a flash.

 The VPN works like an intermediary between your computer and the Internet.
-You encrypt all your traffic and you choose a remote VPN server to connect to.
-As a result, you benefit from a brand new IP address and thus you do not need to worry about channels and sites’ GEO-IP restrictions.
+You encrypt all your traffic and you choose a remote As a result, you benefit from a brand new IP address and thus you do not need to worry about channels and sites’ GEO-IP restrictions.
 When you register with VPN of your choice, the directions to setup VPN on your device will be sent over to you immediately – those are very easy to follow and only take about 2 to 5 minutes and user is ready to go!

 One thing worth mentioning here is, both VPNs and SmartDNS services are compatible with all of the devices and will offer you custom-guidelines for making them work with Smart TVs and other tech gadgets like Xbox etc. Mean, in regards to the case here, they are developed in such a way to work well with Sony Smart TV.
 This actually is the reason why we ignored all other IP changing methods in this particular article, why not just talk about the things that are worth it?
 Agree?
 We hope so.